 There are case reports of people that reversed gray hair, getting their original hair color back.

-Other examples or grey hair reversal was noticed in some cancer patients treated with immunotherapy: they reported that their grey hair became dark again (R).
+Other examples of gray hair reversal was noticed in some cancer patients treated with immunotherapy: they reported that their gray hair became darker again (R).